Shadow5782/AdversarialSampleMetric/README.md

 - _data_path_: Path to the folder containing the .png-files which need to get random targets.

 ### Training a white box model: "network_training.py"
 Now a white box model can be trained.
-The architecture of the model can be written as a class in a seperate file an imported into the code at line 139.
+The architecture of the model can be written as a class in a seperate file and imported into the code at line 139.
 All the hyperparameters can be set from line 115 aswell.

 The script runs the training with the set hyperparameters on a cuda-device if available.
 In the end a .pth-checkpoint will be stored and a result-graph created.